 - Your license determines how much of this total capacity is available for Advanced Analysis, which is the highest analysis level.

 For example, the total analysis capacity for an EDA 9200 is 50,000 concurrently active devices.
 Up to 8,000 of those active devices can be in Advanced Analysis.
-Contact your ExtraHop representative for more information about the analysis capacity for each ExtraHop platform.
+Contact your ExtraHop representative for more information about the analysis capacity for each ExtraHop subscription.

 The Analysis Priorities page displays a graph that shows at-a-glance assessment of the number of devices receiving analysis at each level compared to the remaining analysis capacity.
 Click the System Settings icon and then click Analysis Priorities.